Order LABRIFORMES (part 3): Families PINGUIPEDIDAE, CHEIMARRICHTHYIDAE, AMMODYTIDAE, URANOSCOPIDAE, LEPTOSCOPIDAE and CENTROGENYIDAE

 Cheimarrichthys Haast 1874 cheimarrhos, swollen by melting snow and rain, i.e., a rushing or torrential stream, referring to “alpine torrent” of type locality (Otira River, Westland, New Zealand) in March; ichthys, fish

-Cheimarrichthys fosterae Haast 1874 in honor of Mrs. J. C. Foster of Sumner, New Zealand (no other information available), who collected type [originally spelled fosteri; since name honors a woman, fosterae reflects the correct gender]
+Cheimarrichthys fosteri Haast 1874 in honor of Mrs. J. C. Foster of Sumner, New Zealand (no other information available), who collected type [preferably spelled fosterae since name honors a woman, but ICZN 32.5.1 forbids such a correction]

 Family AMMODYTIDAE Sand Lances